 But with a solid portfolio software application, executives can access each project with a few clicks.
 Because of this, they gain access to project progress, as well as insights and data they can use for high-level decision-making.

-Here’s what you need to manage your project portfolio
+Top features to help manage your project portfolio

 Intuitive user interface

 Project portfolio management has a lot of moving parts.
 You’ve got to manage several projects — each with plenty of tasks — across various departments in your organization.
 An intuitive user interface will save you hours and plenty of headaches when you’re trying to find things in your software.

 monday.com is pretty darn easy to use and navigate, despite the number of tools packed into it.
 Just look at this monday.com board:

 Columns are clearly labeled, buttons that are easy to locate, there’s plenty of color, and so on.
 It’s nice and clean, yet packed with information and easy to customize.

 Workflow visualization and customization

 Hey, every business is different.
 And so every business needs workflows that suit its needs.
 Seek portfolio management software that lets you visualize and customize workflows.
 This alone makes monday.com the best portfolio management platform on the market.
 It adapts to you, rather than forcing you to adapt to it.

 You can customize your boards in whatever way best suits your project portfolio management needs.
 To show you what we mean, here’s an example of a knowledge base built on monday.com: